yash-sharma1/figment-documentation/README.md

 ## Branches & Making Changes

-Please only use the `development` branch to push your changes.
-The `main` branch requires a reviewed Pull Request to merge changes.
+Only base feature branches and Pull Requests on the `development` branch.
+The `main` branch requires a reviewed Pull Request to merge changes, as this will trigger a deployment to production.
 Make sure the `main` branch is not ahead of the `development` branch by merging `main` into `development` as necessary.

-### Generating Docs From Schemas
+### Generating Docs from Schemas

-The schema files are sync'd automatically from [Postman](https://figmentio.postman.co) Collections and the `generate.js` script transforms them for our needs.
+The schema files are sync'd automatically from [Postman](https://figmentio.postman.co) Collections.
+The `generate.js` script transforms them for our needs at build time.
 Ensure that the contents of `/docs/api-reference` (with the exception of `/docs/api-reference/index.mdx`) remain in the `.gitignore` file.

-### Building For Deployment
+### Building for Deployment

 - Run `yarn build` to output the static site for deployment.